top of page

 How early do I get to leave for a business trip?

 For ALTs, always ask your supervisor (in most cases, the Vice-principal of your base school, who will likely direct you to your school office manager).
 In general: your commute time should count as working hours - from your base school to the destination.
 You are not expected to take the expressways on business trips, so calculate the amount of time it would take to drive or take public transit safely, including some traffic.
-The return commute unfortunately does not count as work hours, although of course the mileage is still reimbursed.
+The return commute unfortunately does not count as work hours, although of course the travel expenses are still reimbursed.

 Can I stay at a hotel the night before a business trip if it's far away?